 iv Environmental regulation

 The Marshall Islands is a contracting state to SOLAS, including the Protocols of 1978 and 1988.
-It is also a party to the Colregs, as amended, as well as the INMARSAT Convention and other significant conventions related to the safe operation of vessels.
-The Marshall Islands is a participating member of the IMO and has implemented the ISM Code, the International Life-Saving Appliance Code (LSA Code), the International Code for Fire Safety Systems and all other SOLAS, MARPOL and STCW-mandated international codes and IMO maritime safety Resolutions and Conventions.
-Pursuant to Section 155 of the Maritime Act, all vessels registered under Marshall Islands flag are required to comply with the terms of all such conventions and codes.
+It is also a party to the COLREGs, as amended, as well as the INMARSAT Convention and other significant conventions related to the safe operation of vessels.
+The Marshall Islands is a participating member of the IMO and has implemented the International Safety Management Code, the International Life-Saving Appliance Code (LSA Code), the International Code for Fire Safety Systems and all other SOLAS, MARPOL and STCW-mandated international codes and IMO maritime safety Resolutions and Conventions.
+Pursuant to Section 155 of the Maritime Act, all vessels registered under the Marshall Islands flag are required to comply with the terms of all the aforementioned conventions and codes.

 v Collisions, salvage and wrecks